levsthings/static-site-starter/README.md

 - Run `yarn dev` for development with webpack dev-server and hot module replacement
 - Run `yarn build` for optimized production build
+- Run `yarn serve` to build and serve the built assets to view things as a user

 #### Goals: